TOTAL BONUSES:

 How to choose horses with Quadpot bets

 You need to choose carefully when selecting your horses, especially when placing Quadpot live bets, as the odds change radically.
-You are wagering on horses to place with a Quadpot.
+You are wagering in any currencies you want on horses to place with a Quadpot.
 Here is how the places work…

 What is a Quadpot definition states that in each race, the number of runners will determine the Quadpot positions for your horses.